ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 You use one of the sorting algorithms from [Chapter @sec:sorting-1] and notice it takes one hours to sort the books in one shelf.

-- How long time will it take to sort all 10000 books?
+- How long time will it take to sort all 10,000 books?
 - If you buy a sorting robot that is 100 times faster than you are, will you finish sorting books in one hour?

 The sorting algorithms from [Chapter @sec:sorting-1] all have a running time proportional to $n^2$ where $n$ is the number of books.
-Using our new big-$O$ notation, the algorithms are $O(n^2)$ time.
+Using our new big-$O$ notation, the algorithms have $O(n^2)$ time complexity.
 This means that if you double the size of the input, the running time will quadruple.
 If you multiply the input size by 100, the running time will be $100^2 = 10,000$ times longer.
 So, it will take 10,000 hours for you to sort all the books,